by Richard Hiscocks | Mar 4, 2019 | 1778, American Revolutionary War 1776-1783

 by Richard Hiscocks | Mar 26, 2016 | 1778, American Revolutionary War 1776-1783

-News of the outbreak of war with France had failed to reach the Jamaican-based frigate Minerva 32, Captain John Stott, when on 22 August she came across an unknown vessel whilst cruising near Cap Fran?ois in the West Indies.
-Initially suspecting the stranger to...
+Minerva v Concorde – 22 August 1778 News of the outbreak of war with France six weeks earlier had yet to reach the Jamaican-based frigate Minerva 32, Captain John Stott, when on 22 August she came across an unknown vessel whilst cruising near Cap François...

 by Richard Hiscocks | Apr 7, 2016 | 1778, American Revolutionary War 1776-1783

-Fox v Junon 10 September1778 In early September the British frigate Fox 28, Captain the Hon.
-Thomas Windsor, was despatched from the Channel fleet off Ushant by Admiral Hon.
-Augustus Keppel to search for the French fleet which was then believed to be at sea in...
+Fox v Junon 10 September1778 In early September, the British frigate Fox 28, Captain Hon.
+Thomas Windsor, was despatched by the commander-in-chief of the Grand Fleet, Admiral Hon.
+Augustus Keppel, to search for the French fleet, which was then believed to be at...

 by Richard Hiscocks | Apr 17, 2016 | 1778, American Revolutionary War 1776-1783